April 3, 2012

 MARTYR LAKHAN THAPA OF NEPAL FROM A NATIVE PERSPECTIVE

 [As the people were suffering from Jung Bahadur Rana's tyranny, Martyr Lakhan Thapa Magar taking some ex-army-men created a rebel force in Gorkha and started a rebellion against the government.
 I do not intend to go to any further details on how Jung Bahadur Rana ruled Nepal.
 We have huge treasure of historical documents and books on him already.
-In this paper, I shall discuss from another angle - the martyrdom of Lakhan Thapa himself.]
+In this note, I shall discuss from another angle - the martyrdom of Lakhan Thapa himself.]

 By B. K. Rana